siribi/CODEML_WORKFLOW/README.md

 To make alignments with this set up, you first need to:
 1) have a set of cds and peptide files for the species you work with, and
 2) run OrthoFinder with the peptide files from your species set.
 Remember to include the multiple sequence alignment option (https://github.com/davidemms/OrthoFinder).
-NB: Note that GUIDANCE2, codeml and RELAX may be sensitive to gene sequences that are not complete or weirdly formatted (e.g., they are lacking start codons, contains internal stop codons etc).
-I have for instance chosen to remove sequences containing gaps and internal stop codons.
+NB: Note that GUIDANCE2, codeml and RELAX may be sensitive to gene sequences that are not complete or weirdly formatted (e.g., they are lacking start codons, contain internal stop codons etc).
 This is an issue that may apply to some non-model genomes.

 Formatting of fastas:
 It can be smart to add a species abbreviation to all fasta entries, so that they can be searched and filtered on the basis of this name.